Shared by Consulting Psychologist, Ms Lee Li Li

 When children have problem

 When children encounter problem, parents do not need to solve the problem for their children, but they can share the emotion with their children.
 Understanding the children's emotions can help to resolve the negative emotions of children and problems between parents and children.
-Specifically, parents can:1.
-Listen attentively, to clarify feelings and establish empathy.
+Specifically, parents can:

 2. Brainstorm, to explore possible solutions with the children.